sdrshn-nmbr/Djitter-The-Twitter-Clone/README.md

 - **User Accounts**
   - Register, login, logout
-  - Profile page with 'Chirps' and recent activity
+  - Profile page with 'chirps' and recent activity

 - **Chirps**
   - Post updates and search others' chirps
-  - Delete AND edit djits
+  - Delete AND edit chirps

-- **Im Feeling Chirpy!**
+- **I'm Feeling Chirpy!**
-  - Takes user to a random 'Chirp' for a rabbit hole adventure!
+  - Takes user to a random 'chirp' for a rabbit hole adventure!

 ## Installation